Your Brexit Questions Answered

 There’s a handy online passport checker you can use to make sure your passport’s OK to travel with.
 It might be a good idea to renew your passport sooner rather than later, in order to make sure you have it in time for your holiday.

 The EU has confirmed that UK travellers won’t need a visa to travel the EU after Brexit, even if we leave without a deal.
+UK citizens will be able to visit the EU for up to 90 days within a 180-day period without a visa.

 If the UK leaves with no deal, it would become a so-called ‘third country’ for the purposes of the EU Pet Travel Scheme.
 There are three categories of ‘third country’ - each presenting different outcomes, from no change to your pet passport requirements to the need to have your pet checked by an official veterinarian either four months or 21 days in advance of travel.
 See this page for more information.